Menai Bridge to Aberdaron

 A steady climb over cliffs and moorland up to Mynydd Anelog Mountain and Mynydd Mawr with superb views over the entire Llŷn Peninsula.
 Bardsey Island will be in sight as you descend to the most westerly village on the peninsula, Aberdaron with the church of St. Hywyn’s overlooking the beach.

-Day 9: Own departure.
-Please add £30 per person if you need a transfer back to Bangor station.
+Please add £45 per person if you need a transfer back to Bangor station.

 All our prices are based on two people sharing a room in en-suite accommodation